-4 Potential Impacts Arising from the Proposed Development
+4. Potential Impacts Arising from the Proposed Development

-4.1 Construction Phase Impacts
+4.1.
+Construction Phase Impacts

-The magnitude, scale and significance of any construction impacts potentially affecting designated sites is limited within the project ZoI to effects on European Sites, i.e. SAC and SPAs.
-On this basis, the impact assessment and evaluation of significant effects on European Sites has been addressed in full in the reporting to inform Appropriate Assessment process (Inis, 2020) which accompanies the current planning application.
+The magnitude, scale and significance of any construction impacts potentially affecting designated sites is limited within the project ZoI to effects on Natura 2000 Sites.
+Construction phase impacts on these sites are discussed in the NIS report for the project.